darcio-codes279/portofolio/Tasks.md

 [] Add links to social media buttons
 [] Add link to home button
 [✅] Create text carousel
+[✅] navbar that disappears on scroll

 ## About me

 [] Refactor JS code

+Create a timeline of experience

 ## Portfolio